-Now, more dynamically, go from: Tadasana, Urdhva Hastasana arms up, Uttanasana head down, step one leg at a time back to dog pose, then step forward to uttanasana, and up to Urdhva Hastasana, and back to Tadasana.
+Now, more dynamically, go from: Tadasana, Urdhva Hastasana arms up, Uttanasana head down, step one leg at a time back to dog pose, then step forward to Uttanasana, and up to Urdhva Hastasana, and back to Tadasana.
 Repeat several times.

 Having created a bit of momentum, go to the wall for Full Arm Balance, Adho Mukha Vrksasana.
-Come down and set up for a few back arching poses.
-From Adho Mukha Svanasana, move to Urdhva Mukha Svanasana, repeating several times.
-Then lie back onto the floor, knees bent and come into Chatushpadasana, holding the ankles or a belt looped around the ankles, getting a good lift in the back ribs.
+Come down and set up for a few back-arching poses.
+From Adho Mukha Svanasana move to Urdhva Mukha Svanasana, repeating several times.
+Then lie back onto the floor, knees bent, and come into Chatushpadasana, holding the ankles or a belt looped around the ankles, getting a good lift in the back ribs.

 This will prepare the body for Dvi Pada Viparita Dandasana over the chair.
 Step the legs through the back of the chair, feet to the wall on the floor, and slide the shoulder blades just off the edge of the chair seat.
-Take the arms underneath the chair and hold the back legs of the chair to assist the shoulders to get further opening.
+Take the arms underneath the chair and hold the back legs of the chair to assist the shoulders to get a further opening.

 Now to release.